manticoresoftware/manticoresearch/manual/Server_settings/Setting_variables_online.md

 *   `CHARACTER_SET_RESULTS = charset_name` Does nothing; a placeholder to support frameworks, clients, and connectors that attempt to automatically enforce a charset when connecting to a Manticore server.
 *   `SQL_AUTO_IS_NULL = value` Does nothing; a placeholder to support frameworks, clients, and connectors that attempt to automatically enforce a charset when connecting to a Manticore server.
 *   `SQL_MODE = value` Does nothing; a placeholder to support frameworks, clients, and connectors that attempt to automatically enforce a charset when connecting to a Manticore server.
-*   `WAIT_TIMEOUT = value` Set connection timeout, either per session or change the global one.
-Can only be set on a VIP connection.
+*   `WAIT_TIMEOUT = value` Set connection timeout, either per session or global.
+Global can only be set on a VIP connection.
 *   `PROFILING = {0 | 1}` Enables query profiling in the current session.
 Defaults to 0.
 See also [show profile](Profiling_and_monitoring/Profiling/Query_profile.md)

 Known global server variables are: